yapplabs/glazier/DEPLOYMENT.md

     heroku surrogate rake 'glazier:ingest_as_current[../tmp/public/index.html]' --app glazier

+## Uploading assets of cards in `glazier/cards` to s3

+in `glazier/`

+    grunt deployCards

+will run `grunt deploy` in each folder within `glazier/cards/`, and then a `heroku surrogate rails run` command that ingests the manifests that were just uploaded.

 ## Ingesting card manifests

 This guide assumes you have deployed card assets, including a `manifest.json` file for each card you want to use.